 - a form to complete online,

-- from 10 to 20 images JPG format, 300 dpi, compression average quality, the long side of the image not exceeding 12 cm.
+- 10 to 20 images JPG format, 300 dpi, compression average quality, the long side of the image not exceeding 12 cm.

 Application forms and digital preselection files must be sent to the email address mentioned above.